Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 4. From here you can create the Bundle in one of the following ways:

-1. By manually copying the Bundle content to the Create from YAML page.
-Content can be retrieved from https://raw.githubusercontent.com/suse-edge/fleet-examples/${REVISION}/bundles/day2/system-upgrade-controller-plans/os-upgrade/os-upgrade-bundle.yaml, where ${REVISION} is the Edge release that you are using
+1. By manually copying the bundle content from suse-edge/fleet-examples to the Create from YAML page.

-2. By cloning the suse-edge/fleet-examples repository to the desired release tag and selecting the Read from File option in the Create from YAML page.
-From there, navigate to bundles/day2/system-upgrade-controller-plans/os-upgrade directory and select os-upgrade-bundle.yaml.
-This will auto-populate the Create from YAML page with the Bundle content.
+2. By cloning the suse-edge/fleet-examples repository from the desired release tag and selecting the Read from File option in the Create from YAML page.
+From there, navigate to the bundle location (bundles/day2/system-upgrade-controller-plans/os-upgrade) and select the bundle file.
+This will auto-populate the Create from YAML page with the bundle content.

 5. Change the target clusters for the Bundle: